oliver32767/cork/readme.md

     return("<b>Your request has been logged.</b>")
 ```

-Responding with an HTTP error.
+Responding to an http POST with a 404 error
 ```python
 from bottle import route, HTTPError